Tourist attractions of Kenya

 Enjoy cruises on the lake to spot cormorants, pelicans, herons, kingfishers, and eagles.
 The other birds include jacanas, egrets, bee-eaters, and storks.
 You will then see the millions of greater and lesser flamingos at the lake edges.

-With a surface area of 139 km², when standing on one side of the lake you cannot even see the other other.
-The name Naivasha is derived from a word in the the Maasai language meaning rough water as sudden storms can occur on the lake.
+With a surface area of 139 km², when standing on one side of the lake you cannot even see the other-other.
+The name Naivasha is derived from a word in the Maasai language meaning rough water as sudden storms can occur on the lake.

 In addition to being a great lake for tourists, this is the only economically important inland lake in Kenya with horticulture and floriculture businesses.
 Because it’s such a great area for these industries, the balance is starting to be thrown.
 Kenya supplies a lot of the flowers used by Europe and much of this industry is around the lake.
 There are some changes to the lake, which have started to mobilize conversation groups.
 For instance, the flamingos should really only visit salt lakes such as the nearby Lake Nakuru and their presence indicates some major chang